Korvin0000/Device/README.md

 <h1 align="center"><img src="https://user-images.githubusercontent.com/87599571/179039394-2012c081-b859-488f-9815-7d0b494ac2e2.gif" width="350" height="300" /></h1>

 To find the optimal parameters, we have to go through each diagonal of the map.
 Rather, extract the currents in the middle of the diagonals (**Search currents.py**).
+Then, we've chosen the main diagonal (blue line) and, furhter, for these parameters r and f, the parameter p was varied.

 <h1 align="center"><img src="https://user-images.githubusercontent.com/87599571/179046528-66eeeb20-70df-4080-9df1-d70525688ac1.png" width="650" height="400" /></h1>